miguelgarcia/flask-rest-starter/README.md

 Note the decorators `@output`, `@qsargs` and `@inputbody`:

- * `@qsargs`: validate query string parameters using a marshmallow Schema.
+ * `@qsargs`: validates query string parameters using a marshmallow schema.
- * `@inputbody`: validate the request body using a marshmallow Schema.
+ * `@inputbody`: validates the request body using a marshmallow schema.
- * `@output`: transforms the method output a marshmallow Schema.
+ * `@output`: transforms the method output using a marshmallow schema.